Asian Institute Of Advanced Surgeries

 Many sports injuries respond well to non‑surgical treatment, especially when diagnosed early.
 Initial care typically includes rest, reduced activity, and pain‑relief medications to control inflammation.
 Physiotherapy plays a central role in restoring joint motion, strengthening surrounding muscles, and improving functional movement.
 Additionally, activity modification and movement education help athletes continue training without worsening symptoms.
 When patients seek sports medicine in Nagpur, these conservative approaches often form the first phase of care because they support natural healing and improved performance.

-Role of Injection Therapies in Sports Medicine
+Role of Injection Treatments in Sports Medicine

-Rehabilitation and Return to Activity
+Rehabilitation and Return to Sports Activity

-Injury Prevention Strategies
+Injury Prevention in Sports Medicine

-Why Choose Sports Medicine With Dr. Siddharth Jain at Asian Institute of Advanced Surgeries
+Why Choose Sports Medicine with Dr. Siddharth Jain

 FAQs